-ARTICLE 16 - L.E.O.B.R.
+ARTICLE 17 - L.E.O.B.R.
 DISCIPLINARY PROCEDURES

-Section 16.1. - Administrative Discovery.
+Section 17.1. - Administrative Discovery.

-- (a) Employees proceeding to a hearing will receive the investigatory file as defined in the LEOBR, Maryland Code Public Safety Article 3-101, at least 20 days in advance of the hearing. - (b) The County will provide copies of statements that have already been transcribed.
+- (a) Employees proceeding to a hearing will receive the investigatory file as defined in the LEOBR, Maryland Code Public Safety Article 3-101 at least 30 days in advance of the hearing. - (b) The County will provide copies of statements that have already been transcribed.

-Section 16.2. - Composition of Hearing Boards.
+Section 17.2. - Composition of Hearing Boards.

-- (a) A Sergeant who declines summary punishment when offered will be granted a one person hearing board.
+- (a) An Officer who declines summary punishment when offered will be granted a one person hearing board.
 The Hearing Officer will be chosen by lottery from a pool of Lieutenants and Captains.
-The Sergeant and management may each use up to two challenges in the selection of the Hearing Officer. - (b) All other charges will be heard before a three person hearing board composed of two members selected from a pool of Lieutenants and Captains and one member who shall be a peer of the accused.
+The Officer and management may each use up to two challenges in the selection of the Hearing Officer. - (b) All other charges will be heard before a three person hearing board composed of a Lieutenant or Captain, a Sergeant and a peer of the accused.
 Each person shall be chosen by lottery.
-Both the Sergeant and management will have two challenges for each pool selection.
+Both the Officer and management will have two challenges for each pool selection.

-Section 16.3. - Final Decision.
+Section 17.3. - Final Decision.